Should a developer become a full-time freelancer or continue doing the job along with some here and there part-time freelancing?

 So the question is should I concentrate more on freelancing and quit the job or continue with my job.
 Awaiting your answer.

-Actually this question is minds of every developer with 3 to 4 years experience and is doing averagely ok job.
+This question in the minds of every developer with 3 to 4 years experience and is doing an averagely ok job.

-Should he be a freelancer or continue doing the job?
+Should he quit the job and become a freelancer or continue with the job?

-Being a freelancer you would always expect a very straightforward answer that you should be doing freelancer and that is not be the case.
+Being a freelancer, you would always expect a very straightforward answer that you should be doing freelancer, and that is not the case.
 There are many aspects to look at before I can answer this question.

-What kind of growth do you see in your career after 10 years of experience.
+What kind of growth do you see in your career with ten years of experience?